user-promi/multivendorx-1/plugins/notifima/readme.txt

 📊 **Inventory Manager [PRO]**: Efficiently manage your inventory with a dedicated dashboard showcasing comprehensive product lists.
 Admins can perform quick in-line edits, updating stock, SKUs, and more for streamlined inventory control.

-📉 **Product Stock History [PRO]**: Dive into the Stock Manager for WooCommerce’s Stock Log page, offering a detailed history of each product’s stock movements.
+📉 **Product Stock History [PRO]**: Dive into the Notifima's Stock Manager for WooCommerce’s Stock Log page, offering a detailed history of each product’s stock movements.
 Track changes over time to gain insights into product availability trends. **[COMING SOON]**

 ## 👩‍🏫 Learn More About Pro